 During the workshop, volunteers will need a way to record the information they are collecting about the materials.

-For video materials, information gained from an inspection is entered directly into a condition field in a database or spreadsheet.
+For video and audio materials, information gained from an inspection is entered directly into a invenotry form or spreadsheet.
+Depending on the workflow, printed worksheets allow participants to collect item information quickly and enter it at a later time.
 A checklist for a condition check, such as checking for the presence of contaminants or a poor wind, can be provided in addition to standard vocabulary for describing the condition.

-Volunteers will enter information about the items into a spreadsheet or database template.
-You should determine the structure of the cataloging template and its data elements, or fields, beforehand in consultation with the host organization (see What To Ask below).
-This template will be used on all the volunteer catalogers’ computers, so it should be created using common software such as Microsoft Excel that is cross-platform.
-In future workshops, a web-based form may be devised.
+Volunteers will enter information about the items into a inventory web form or spreadsheet.
+You should determine the structure of the cataloging template and its data elements, or fields, beforehand in consultation with the partner organization (see What To Ask below).
+This template will be used on all the volunteer catalogers’ computers, so it should be created using common software such as Google Drive or Microsoft Excel that is cross-platform, preferably web-based.